 While the ultimate depth and longevity of the pandemic will likely differ from climate, the current situation offers parallels in terms of a visible demonstration of large-scale risks to health, the economy and our daily way of life.

-We hope that sound social behaviours and scientific development allow us to stabilise and manage the coronavirus as much as possible.
+We hope that sound social behaviors and scientific development allow us to stabilize and manage the coronavirus as much as possible.
 But regardless, the pandemic will have a long-lasting impact on how we look at the world, our psyche and our roles within it.